-Examples of these kinds of hate incidents might include: name calling (without threat of violence or apparent ability to carry out the threat), hate speech, display of offensive materials on one's property or person, the distribution of hate materials in public places, and the posting of hate materials that does not result in property damage.
+Examples of hate incidents might include: name calling (without threat of violence or apparent ability to carry out the threat), hate speech, display of offensive materials on one's property or person, the distribution of hate materials in public places, and the posting of hate materials that does not result in property damage (e.g. writing targeted epithets on a dry erase board).